 Using the CLASS statement

 The CLASS statement is used in both the MEANS and SUMMARY procedures.
-It can be used as a single statement or into a series of CLASS statements.
+It can be used as a single statement or in a series of CLASS statements.

 The order of variables in the CLASS statement determines the order of classification of variables.